 Cornelia Laemmli Orth, Director

-Cornelia Laemmli Orth is in her fourteenth season as Music Director of Symphony of the Mountains and in her fourth season as Music Director of the Cayuga Chamber Orchestra in Ithaca, NY.
+Cornelia Laemmli Orth is in her sixteenth season as Music Director of Symphony of the Mountains.

 In addition to Masterworks Series, she has developed new series of Summer Outdoor, Family, Young People, Pops, Patriotic and Cross-Over concerts.
 World renowned soloists are regular guests with Symphony of the Mountains.
 As an advocate for Contemporary Music, Cornelia brings a variety of new music to the region.
 Her concert lectures, involvement with area schools, colleges and universities, speeches for civic organizations, regular TV and radio appearances and collaborations with regional art organizations have made her a vital part of the community.